jeanecard/BenchmarkPres/README.md

 + .......
 + The captain birth date

-**All results can be compared relatively to each other in a same benchmark session but not as an individual absolute value.**
+**All results can be compared relatively to each other in a same benchmark session but can not be cnsidered as an individual absolute value.**

 # AutomapperVsMapster project
 This project is reponsible of Mapster and Automapper configuration.